Color is one of your business’s most sneakily influential parts—even if it doesn’t seem like it.

 It’s surprisingly simple, but it’s true.
 There’s no monolithic color solution for every industry, emotion, and demographic.
-It’s about finding a combination of complementary colors and shades that’ll give you a unique color scheme.
+It’s about finding a combination of complementary colors and shades to give you a unique color scheme.

-I’ve made this super easy with a three-step formula to help:
+We’ve made this super easy with a three-step formula to help:

 Step #1: Choose a core color.